ganeshmalleshe17/AI-Powered-DevOps-CLI-Assistant/README.md

 ---

+# Install Ollama

+Ollama is used as the local Large Language Model (LLM) runtime for this project.
+It processes user prompts locally and generates DevOps configurations without relying on external AI APIs.

+---

 ## Install Ollama

-Install Ollama using the official installation script:
+Run the official installation script:

 ```bash
 curl -fsSL https://ollama.com/install.sh | sh